 Assistant Director and History Teacher

 Jessica Ham was born and raised in the Athens/Oconee area, but when she married her husband, Dave, she moved to North Carolina where both their children were born at Fort Bragg/Pope AFB.
 Then they moved on to San Antonio, Texas for ten years with the United States Air Force.
-Although Texas still has her heart, Georgia is her home, and they decided to move back to the area.
+They moved back to Georgia in 2013.

-Jessica has homeschooled Abby (17) and Jacob (16) since the first grade and has never regretted a second of it.
-She has tried just about every curriculum and way to homeschool out there in order to find what was best for each of her children.
+Jessica homeschooled Abby (‘21 Compass Graduate) and Jacob (‘22 Compass Graduate) since the first grade and has never regretted a second of it.
 Her philosophy of teaching is to teach children to love to learn and how to find out anything they want to know.

 Jessica has a passion for teaching, whether it be children in children's church when she was the Nursery and Childcare Director at their church in Texas, homeschooling her two kids and starting a small co-op in Texas, or leading women in studying their Bible as their source for all knowledge through her Bible study classes at her home church, Grace Fellowship.